Nina Tamdrari

 See current position.

-This doctorate was under the supervision of Nathalie Mitton on the subject Predicting requirements for mobile MEC servers.
+This PhD thesis was under the supervision of Nathalie Mitton on the subject Predicting requirements for mobile MEC servers.

 The resulting thesis can be found here (in french).